RunAway: Overwatch Contenders (2018–2021)

 In 2019 Season One of Contenders, RunAway claimed the top seed in the playoffs, but were eliminated in their first playoff match, the semifinals, by O2 Blast; the 0–3 loss subsequently disqualified RunAway from the Pacific Showdown.
 Following the loss, RunAway competed in the 2019 Spring NetEase Esports X Tournament, where they claimed their third straight NeXT title.
 The following season, RunAway posted a 4–3 record in the group stages to claim the fourth seed in the regional playoffs.
 After defeating Fusion University and O2 Blast in the quarterfinals and semifinals, respectively, the team took on Element Mystic in the finals.
 After five maps, RunAway held a 3–2 lead, as the match went to King's Row.
 Led by a stellar performance by DPS Jeong "Heesu" Hee-su on Hanzo, RunAway won the map in overtime rounds to claim their third Overwatch Contenders title.
 Due to their regional title, the team qualified as the top seed in The Gauntlet, an interregional, Contenders tournament.
 Bypassing the group stages due to their seed, RunAway first took down Gen.G Esports, 3–0, in the upper-bracket semifinals of the double-elimination tournament.
 In the winners' final, the team fell to Element Mystic, sending them to the lower bracket finals.
 The team was eliminated in lower bracket finals, losing to ATL Academy and finishing the tournament in third place.
 The following month, RunAway competed in the 2019 Autumn NeXT tournament, finishing in second place after falling to Element Mystic in the finals, 3–4.

 In the 2020 season, RunAway finished as the runners-up in Season 2.
 In 2021 Season 1, they finished in fifth.

 In June 2021, RunAway disbanded its Overwatch division.

+Overwatch Champions Series (2024–present)

+On February 14, 2024, Runner announced on Twitter that RunAway would be returning to competitive play for the inaugural Overwatch Champions Series season.